 |Letter of Martha Row Williams 21 June 1863|

-Last year I wrote a piece about my great great aunt Martha Row Williams in which I featured a letter written to her brother, my great grandfather George W.E.
+Last year I wrote a piece about my great grand aunt Martha Row Williams in which I featured a letter written to her brother, my great grandfather George W.E.
 Row.
 This letter was written on George's twentieth birthday and his sister marked the occasion by dispensing some sisterly advice.
 She reminds her younger brother that he is the man of the family and has responsibilities to his mother Nancy Estes Row and his unmarried sister Nan.
 Martha also admonishes him to stay clear of those temptations which bedevil young soldiers in all wars.
 Today I want to go into more detail about the persons and events that are mentioned in the letter.
-In the photograph below Martha is seated at right next to her mother.
-Her sisters Bettie and Nan stand behind them.

 Martha married Lynchburg merchant James T. Williams in Spotsylvania in December 1850 and for the next sixteen years they made Richmond their home.
 James was a partner with Samuel C. Tardy in the wholesale grocery and auction house of Tardy & Williams, located at 13th and Cary streets.